 Administering medication, Inhalers & Epipen.

-Should your child need to use an inhaler or the use of epipen whilst at nursery, your child’s key Person will be need to be trained by your child’s health visitor.
+Should your child need to use an inhaler or the use of epipen whilst at nursery, your child’s key Person will need to be trained by your child’s health visitor.

 Inhalers and Epipen need to be handed to child’s Key Person and stored safely in a sealed container out of the children’s reach.
 Inhalers & epipen should never be left in children’s bags.